UttamSuthar/AdFormCurrencyConversion/README.md

   "password": "admin"
 }

-Copy the returned JWT token and past
+Copy the returned JWT token and past in Authorize section of Swagger UI.

 ##########################################